NETWAYS/check_microsoft365/README.md

   check_microsoft365 servicehealth

 Flags:
   -n, --servicenames strings      The name of one or more specific service/s
+      --state-override strings    States to override (e.g. STATENAME=ok) --all                       Displays all services regardless of the status -M, --display-message           Displays the issue message to the specified service -i, --issue-start-time string   Displays only issue massages in the period of time given.
+Possbile values are e.G. '1h', '30m' (default "15m")
-      --state-override strings   States to override (e.g. STATENAME=ok) -h, --help                     help for servicehealth
+  -h, --help                      help for servicehealth

 Global Flags:
   -c, --clientid string       The client id from your app registration (env: AZURE_CLIENT_ID)